Generic Name: vigabatrin (vye GA ba trin)

 What is Sabril?

-Sabril (vigabatrin) is an anti-epileptic medication, also called an anticonvulsant.
+Sabril (vigabatrin) is an anti-epileptic medicine, also called an anticonvulsant.

-To be sure Sabril is not causing harmful effects on your vision, you will need a thorough eye exam when you start taking the medication and then every 3 months during treatment.
-If you ever stop taking Sabril, you may still need to have eye exams every 3 to 6 months after your treatment ends.
+To be sure Sabril is not causing harmful effects on your vision, you will need a thorough eye exam before you start taking the medication and then every 3 months during treatment, even if your vision seems normal.
+If you ever stop taking this medicine, you may still need to have eye exams every 3 to 6 months after your treatment ends.
 Do not miss any follow-up visits to your doctor.

 How should I take Sabril?